 The average cost estimates for acute medical-surgical stays were based on a cost function that was constructed with Medicare data.
 The cost function for FY98-FY00 was built using 1996 Medicare data.
 For FY01 - FY04, we used 1999 Medicare data.
-For FY05+, we used 2003 Medicare data.
-The Medicare data represented veteran users; excluded were cases in Hawaii, Alaska and cases related to labor and delivery.
+For FY05-FY10, we used 2003 Medicare data and for FY11 to present we used the 2009 MedPar data.
+The Medicare data represented veteran users; excluded were cases in Hawaii, in Alaska and cases related to labor and delivery.
 In using the Medicare data we assumed that the underlying accounting systems for non-VA hospitals could be used to impute estimates for the VA.
 These imputed estimates were then reconciled with the VA costs.